mpalmer/ddns-sd/README.md

 other reason than we can't guarantee that every DNS backend will behave in a standards-compliant manner in the face of unexpected input), but the spec lets you do it, so we will too.

+## Registering multiple instances of a service

+In some fairly uncommon cases, you may need to register multiple instances of a service (on different ports) for the same container.
+In that case, you can use a numeric identifier after the service name to differentiate between the different instances, like so:

+    org.discourse.service._<service>.0.port     = "8080"
+    org.discourse.service._<service>.0.instance = "foo"
+    org.discourse.service._<service>.1.port     = "9090"
+    org.discourse.service._<service>.1.instance = "bar"

+This will register a SRV record for `foo._<service>._tcp.<domain>` on port 8080, and another SRV record for `bar._<service>._tcp.<domain>` on port 9090.

+There is nothing special about "port" and "instance" in the example above;
+any other per-service label you need (as described in later sections) can also be applied with this numeric association pattern.

 ## Registering non-TCP services